CyberneticSpecter/SacrilegiousTheosis/docs/study-notes/philosophy/indian/hinduism/bhagavad-gita/the-great-work.md

 1. Trust in the gift.&#x20;
    1. Your gift is not necessarily your dhamma but likely related to it.
    2. A life of self-betrayal -- avoiding one's dhamma -- is deadening.&#x20;
-   3. Overcome doubt (the invisible affliction) leading to paralysis and procrastination.
+   3. Overcome doubt (the invisible affliction), leading to paralysis and procrastination.
 Embrace your dharma - own it.&#x20;
 2. Think of the small as large.&#x20;
-   1. Don't try to be bigger than you are.&#x20;
+   1. Don't try to be bigger than you are.
-   2. "Be humbly who you are,” - Thoreau&#x20;
+   2. "Be humbly who you are,” - Thoreau
-   3. > &#x20;"See yourself as a grain of sand,” suggests Chögyam Trungpa, the Tibetan crazy-wisdom guru, “see yourself as the smallest of the small.
+   > "See yourself as a grain of sand,” suggests Chögyam Trungpa, the Tibetan crazy-wisdom guru, “see yourself as the smallest of the small.
 Then you can make room for the whole world.&#x20;
-   4. You can't be anyone but yourself.
+   3. You can't be anyone but yourself.
 Your fundamental idiosyncratic qualities that define your dharma are not as easily manipulated as we think.
 Dharma is to be discovered rather than created.&#x20;
-   5. A superficially simple life lived wisely can still turn out to be effective. &#x20;
+   4. A superficially simple life lived wisely can still be effective. &#x20;
 3. Listen for the call of the times.&#x20;

     1. Dharma can be fluid and dynamic.&#x20;